NightMareStories/Cart_of_Watches/README.md

 ### Now let's take a closer look.

 &nbsp;
-### The operation of the "Cart of watches" application consists of two parts: the first part draws products on the page and adds them to the cart; the second part draws the basket itself with the goods added to it and can carry out operations: adding the quantity of the desired product, reducing its quantity and deleting the position of the product.
+### The operation of the "Cart of Watches" application consists of two parts: the first part draws products on the page and adds them to the cart; the second part draws the basket itself with the goods added to it and can carry out operations: adding the quantity of the desired product, reducing its quantity and deleting the position of the product.

 &nbsp;
 ### First, consider the part with the output of the product and adding to the cart.